terraquad/mach-glfw-lv/README.md

 # mach-glfw master

-This is a fork of [mach-glfw](https://github.com/slimsag/mach-glfw), but instead of targeting nominated Mach Zig versions, this one targets Zig master.
+This is a fork of [mach-glfw](https://github.com/slimsag/mach-glfw), but instead of targeting nominated Mach Zig versions, this one targets the Zig master branch.

 ## Usage